AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   Figure 7: Plot of fractal dimension values of the entire dataset.
 </p>

+$$t_{FD}$$ should be thoroughly chosen.
+It should be picked from the interval delimited by the red rectangle (see figure Fig. 7).
+This interval represents the boundaries between "crowd" and "no crowd" classes.

+Now let's take a closer look at this interval.
+8 classification experiments have been realized using each threshold of the interval {1.70;1.77}.
+The figure Fig. 8 shows the True Positive (TP) and the False Negative (FN) for each class and for each threshold.

 <p align="center">
   <img width="754" height="140" src="/assets/images/crowd_detection/crowd_detection_th_classif2.png">
   <br>
   Figure 8: Test of different fractal dimension thresholds and their impact on the classification performance.
 </p>

+If $$t_{FD} = 1.70$$, the images containing a "crowd" are correctly classified with a percentage of 87%.
+However, 67% of images with "no crowd" are classified as "crowd".
+So this thresold does not allow balancing between classification performance for each class.
+The best value that permits such balance is when $$1.75$$.
+In this case, the TP of "crowd" images consist of 72% and the TP of "no crowd" images consist of 70% (betwen TP and FN).

+Thus, the value of fractal dimension threshold is fixed as $$t_{FD} = 1.75$$

 ## 2.6 Evaluation